Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Description

-P0 specifies the main serial interface (typically a USB port, or serial-over-USB), while P1 specifies an auxiliary serial port (for example, the port used to connect a PanelDue) and P2 specifies a second auxiliary port if there is one.
-The B parameter is the required baud rate (this parameter is typically ignored if the port is a true USB port).
+P0 specifies the main serial interface (typically a USB port), while P1 specifies an auxiliary serial port (for example, the port used to connect a PanelDue) and P2 specifies a second auxiliary port if there is one.
+The B parameter is the required baud rate (this parameter is ignored if the port is a true USB port).

+Modes 2 and 3 are supported in RRF 3.01 and later.
+Modes 4 and 6 are supported in RRF 3.4 and later.
+Mode 5 is supported in RRF 3.6 and later.
+Mode 7 is supported by RRF 3.6 and later on some boards.

 ### Notes